Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Results

 \subsection{Multivariate Time-Series Classification}

 We next provide an evaluation on multivariate time-series classification.
 We evaluate our model on a subset of the University of East Anglia (UEA) Multivariate Time-Series Classification Archive (UEA-MTSCA)~\citep{uea_time_series}, extending on the results from~\cite{walker_2024_logncde, rusch2025oscillatory}.
-We consider six tasks from the archive previously selected due to their long sequence lengths, which range from 800 to over 17,000.
-Conforming to the evaluation methodology and data splits defined in~\cite{rusch2025oscillatory, walker_2024_logncde}, we report the average and standard deviation of the test accuracy over five random initializations, with the hyperparameter grid conforming to that of~\citep{rusch2025oscillatory} with the exception of the state size, which in our case is selected from $\{16,64,128\}$ as opposed to $\{16,64,256\}$ of the baselines.
+We consider six tasks from the archive previously selected due to their long sequence lengths, which range from around 400 to over 17,000.
+Conforming to the evaluation methodology and data splits defined in~\cite{rusch2025oscillatory, walker_2024_logncde}, we report the average and standard deviation of the test accuracy across five random initializations, with the hyperparameter grid conforming to that of~\citep{rusch2025oscillatory} with the exception of the state size, which in our case is selected from $\{16,64,128\}$ as opposed to $\{16,64,256\}$ of the baselines.
 The set of evaluated models includes neural controlled differential equations~\citep{walker_2024_logncde}, LTI SSMs~\citep{smith_simplified_2023,orvieto_resurrecting_2023}, time-varying SSMs~\citep{gu_mamba_2023}, as well as an SSM paradigm based on a system of forced harmonic oscillators~\citep{rusch2025oscillatory}.
 The results are reported in Table~\ref{tab:time_series}.
-As we can see, our model maintains very high accuracy on this set of tasks, achieving the second-best average.
+As we can see, our model maintains very high accuracy on this set of tasks, achieving an estimated mean accuracy that is within standard error of the state-of-the art SSM.